ChechuJA/OCITest/Descargables/Terraform/terraform-questions.md

 >

 #### Q210.
 You want to define multiple data disks as nested blocks inside the resource block for a virtual machine.

-- [ ] A. What Terraform feature would help you define the blocks using the values in a variable?
+What Terraform feature would help you define the blocks using the values in a variable?

-- [ ] B. Local values
+- [ ] A. Local values
-- [x] C. Collection functions
+- [x] B. Collection functions
-- [ ] D. Dynamic blocks
+- [ ] C. Dynamic blocks
-- [ ] E. Count arguments.
+- [ ] D. Count arguments.

 >